sdziobak/MilleniumCasino/README.md

 https://gluonhq.com/products/javafx/openjfx-19-release-notes/<br />
 Step 4: Make sure to EXTRACT this file.<br />
 Step 5: Once you have those steps finished, there is only 1 step left.
 Make sure you add the path to the extracted JavaFX SDK files, to your project’s build path.<br />
-Step 6: Clone this repository from GitHub!
+Step 6: Clone this repository from GitHub!<br />

 Now you’re one step closer to hitting the jackpot!!